Sports Betting Terminology

 Over/Under: This is a type of bet where you are trying to bet if the points scored in a game will be “over” or “under” a certain number.

 It’s always advisable to use multiple sportsbooks because there are always slight differences in the lines from sportsbook to sportsbook.
 The odds comparison widget can be a little bit confusing to beginners so we thought that we would give a slight lesson to help you understand how to use it.
-Below is a sample of the Odds Comparison screen which is showing the odds for the Monday Night game on December 15th.
+Below is a sample of the Odds Comparison screen which is showing the odds for Super Bowl LII.

 Looking at the data, note the following definitions: